amyles/coherence-workshop-handson/coherence-workshop-handson.md

 kubectl get nodes -o wide
 ```

-If this is successful and you see two worker nodes with a STATUS of 'Ready' in the Frankfurt cluster.
+If this is successful and you see two worker nodes with a STATUS of 'Ready' in the Phoenix cluster.
 These worker nodes are where we will deploy our Coherence application.
 Please close the 'Access Your Cluster' Window.

-We will create an environment variable whose value is the IP address of one of the nodes in the Frankfurt cluster for use later on when deploying our Coherence application.
+We will create an environment variable whose value is the IP address of one of the nodes in the Phoenix cluster for use later on when deploying our Coherence application.

 Copy end enter the 2 commands below into your cloud shell.